-The expression 'works contract' is limited to contracts to do with immoveable property, unlike the erstwhile understanding of the phrase which also extends to moveable property.
-A contract will amount to a 'works contract' only where the resultant is immovable property.
+The expression 'works contract' is limited to contracts in relation to immoveable properties, unlike the understanding of the phrase under the erstwhile law which also extended to moveable property.
+A contract will amount to a 'works contract' only where the resultant is immovable properties.
 Transactions resulting in movable property, however, would be treated as a 'composite supply' of goods or services depending on the principal supply.
 Refer analysis under section 8.

 The 14 adjectives used in the definition of works contract are neither exhaustive nor limiting the scope of works contract.
 Conspicuous by their absence are adjectives like manufacture, assembly, printing and so on.
 As stated earlier the presence of certain objectives of the absence of certain others limit the scope of what works contract is under GST.
-If the resultant is bringing into existence of immovable property, then the supply is a works contract.
-Obviously, pre-existing immovable property being involved in a transaction will be saved to the extent of para 5, sch III.
-Refer detailed discuss about concept of immovable property along with services under section 2(102).
+If the result is bringing into existence of immovable property, then the supply is a works contract.
+Obviously, pre-existing immovable property being involved in a transaction will be saved to the extent of Para 5, Schedule III.
+Refer the detailed discussion about the concept of immovable property along with services under section 2(102).

-For GST law, works contract as defined above will be treated as a supply of service, thereby bringing debate to a close on the methodology of segregating the works contract between goods and services.
+For GST law, works contract as defined above will be treated as a supply of service, thereby bringing the debate to a close on the methodology of segregating the works contract between goods and services.
 Due to treatment as a supply of services, transactions such as sales returns, cancellation, non-approval of work done, carrying forward of work-in-progress, etc. are faced with restrictions in GST as no provision appears to be made to accommodate such transactions which are akin to goods even when works contracts are treated as supply of services.